AnestisTouloumis/multgee/README.md

 There are also four utility functions:

-  - `conint` for obtaining Wald confidence intervals for the regression parameters using the standard errors from the robust (`robust = TRUE`) or naive (`robust = FALSE`) covariance matrix.
+  - `confint` for obtaining Wald confidence intervals for the regression parameters using the standard errors from the robust (`robust = TRUE`) or naive (`robust = FALSE`) covariance matrix.
 The default is the robust covariance matrix,